Egg-Of-Glory999/WinBox-for-86Box-II/README.md

 - It has a built-in GUID-based storing system for your machines, so you don't have to be aware of folder naming schemes.
 - It has a large collection of custom-made icons.
 - It can create floppy images, and VHD and IMG hard disk images.

+**And WinBox for 86Box II adds:**
+- The ability to make floppy images (Coming soon)
+- The ability to clone an existing Machine (Coming soon)
+- MacOS and Linux Ports (MIGHT be coming soon)
+- Load VMs from .86b files (Coming soon)

 **The program currently supports these display languages:**